ankitects/anki-manual/background.md

 # Spaced Repetition

-The 'spacing effect' was reported by a German psychologist in 1885.
+The 'spacing effect' was reported by a German psychologist Hermann Ebbinghaus in 1885.
 He observed that we tend to remember things more effectively if we spread reviews out over time, instead of studying multiple times in one session.
 Since the 1930s there have been a number of proposals for